openhab/openhab-addons/addons/binding/org.openhab.binding.solarlog/README.md

 Data point          | Unit                  | Index Description
 ------------------- | --------------------- | -----------------
-lastUpdateTime      | Time in the format dd.mm.yy; hh.minmin, secsec | 100 Time
+lastupdate          | Time in the format dd.mm.yy; hh.minmin, secsec | 100 Time
-Pac                 | W  | 101 Total output PAC from all of the inverters and meters in inverter mode Pdc                 | W  | 102 Total output PAC from all of the inverters Uac                 | V  | 103 Average voltage UAC from the inverter Udc                 | V  | 104 Average voltage UDC from the inverter yieldDay            | Wh | 105 Total yield for the day from all of the inverters yieldYesterday      | Wh | 106 Total yield for the previous day from all of the inverters yieldMonth          | Wh | 107 Total yield for the month from all of the inverters yieldYear           | Wh | 108 Total yield for the year from all of the inverters yieldTotal          | Wh | 109 Total yield from all of the inverters consPac             | W  | 110 Current total consumption PAC from all of the consumption meters consYieldDay        | Wh | 111 Total consumption from all of the consumption meters consYieldYesterday  | Wh | 112 Total consumption for the previous day; all of the consumption meters consYieldMonth      | Wh | 113 Total consumption for the month; all of the consumption meters consYieldYear       | Wh | 114 Total consumption for the year; all of the consumption meters consYieldTotal      | Wh | 115 Accumulated total consumption, all Consumption meter totalPower          | Wp | 116 Installed generator power
+pac                 | W  | 101 Total output PAC from all of the inverters and meters in inverter mode pdc                 | W  | 102 Total output PAC from all of the inverters uac                 | V  | 103 Average voltage UAC from the inverter udc                 | V  | 104 Average voltage UDC from the inverter yieldday            | Wh | 105 Total yield for the day from all of the inverters yieldyesterday      | Wh | 106 Total yield for the previous day from all of the inverters yieldmonth          | Wh | 107 Total yield for the month from all of the inverters yieldyear           | Wh | 108 Total yield for the year from all of the inverters yieldtotal          | Wh | 109 Total yield from all of the inverters conspac             | W  | 110 Current total consumption PAC from all of the consumption meters consyieldday        | Wh | 111 Total consumption from all of the consumption meters consyieldyesterday  | Wh | 112 Total consumption for the previous day; all of the consumption meters consyieldmonth      | Wh | 113 Total consumption for the month; all of the consumption meters consyieldyear       | Wh | 114 Total consumption for the year; all of the consumption meters consyieldtotal      | Wh | 115 Accumulated total consumption, all Consumption meter totalPower          | Wp | 116 Installed generator power

 ## More information